-Trump says rallies ‘very safe’ despite virus anxiety
+Trump lobs fresh barbs at Dems, rallies GOP faithful in NC

-WASHINGTON (AP) — President Donald Trump lobbed fresh criticism at the Democratic presidential field Monday and brushed off any concern about holding a big stadium rally as the new coronavirus spreads.
-He was headed for North Carolina to rev up his supporters on the eve of Super Tuesday’s big round of primaries.
+CHARLOTTE, N.C.
+(AP) — President Donald Trump gloated about the stock market roaring back Monday, while throwing sharp barbs at the thinning Democratic presidential field on the eve of Super Tuesday’s big round of primaries.

+Trump’s spirits were high after the Dow Jones Industrial Average soared nearly 1,300 points, or 5%, clawing back from a seven-day rout in which it dropped more than 3,500 points.
+Stocks rose Monday on hopes that central banks will take action to shield the global economy from the effects of the coronavirus outbreak.

+“Do you think our opponents were thrilled when they saw the stock market today?” asked Trump, who has taken credit for a bull market throughout his three years in office.

 “I think it’s very safe,” Trump said of campaign rallies, adding that the Democratic candidates are having plenty of rallies themselves.